why is hotel wifi so bad

 For a frequent traveler

-Plug your router into the power socket, the Ethernet cable in your router, and you have your very own WiFi network.
+Plug your router into the power socket and the Ethernet cable in your router, and you have your very own WiFi network.
 Make sure you have it secured with a WPA2 password.
-For additional online security, you could hide your SSID and configure a VPN on your router.
+You could hide your SSID and configure a VPN on your router for additional online security.

-Clearly, this lets you bypass WiFi and do your own thing.
-As long as the wired connection is reliable, your newly created wireless network will likely be better than the WiFi offered by the hotel!
+This lets you bypass WiFi and do your own thing.
+As long as the wired connection is reliable, your newly created wireless network will likely be better than the hotel’s WiFi!

 Avoid hotels with poor WiFi

-When choosing a hotel to book at, make sure to research WiFi speeds offered by the hotels in your target destination.
-Opt for hotels that offer the highest internet speed and always read reviews of the hotel in general and their WiFi network in particular.
+When choosing a hotel to book, research the WiFi speeds offered by the hotels in your target destination.
+Opt for hotels that offer the highest internet speed, and always read reviews of the hotel in general and its WiFi network in particular.

 Don’t rush to book the first hotel with a ‘high-speed internet connection’ only to check in and discover that the hotel isn’t worth the money.
 Also, your experience would be completely tarnished if you discover bedbugs.
 A retreat could end up getting you an allergic reaction.